rhysinward/dengue_pipeline/README.md

 - Here we are aligning our sequences using nextalign which is wrapped in the nextstrain pipeline
 - Please see here about installing [nextstrain](https://docs.nextstrain.org/en/latest/install.html).
 N.b we are using nextstrain within docker
-- To run this please use the bash script found here xxxx
+- To run this please use the bash script found here bash/align_sequences.sh

 ```
 bash bash/align_sequences.sh